Everything you need to know for the day of:

 Q: How many rest stops are on the course?

 A: There are six stops for the 150 mile riders and five for the 100 mile riders, and one stop for the 50 mile riders.

 Q: Will there be sag vehicles on the course?

 A: Yes, but it’s still a good idea to be prepared for any sort of breakdown.

 A: Yes, in addition to the fully stocked rest stops, you’ll enjoy lunch at the finish line.

 A: The 50 mile route has a total gain of 2,066 ft.
 It has one category 2 climb at the beginning of the event (The climb rating system goes from 1 to 5 with 5 being the easiest).
 You’ll climb 1205 ft. in the first 13 miles—an average grade of only 1.7%.
 After that the course flattens out and you’ll only gain 861 ft. in the final 37 miles.

 A: The 109 mile route has a total gain of 3780 ft.
 You’ll find the same category 2 climb at the beginning of the ride (1205 ft. in the first 13 miles).
 Then you have a 60 mile gentle downgrade where you drop 1787 ft.
 That’s followed by a gentle upgrade where you’ll climb 620 ft. over the next 36 miles.

 A: The 150 mile route has a total gain of 3780 ft.
 It’s identical to the 109 mile route until you shift off on your extra 41 mile leg.
-Then it climbs ______ ft. in the next 20 miles and turns around for a downhill to the finish.
+Then it climbs for the next 20 miles and turns around for a downhill to the finish.